DaryeDev/LootsTools/docsDev/docs/guides/gettingStarted/index.md

 So you're new around here, huh?
 I'm glad you stopped by!

-Originality on streams is very important for me, thats why I made Loot's Tools, but let's not distract ourselves, let's see how you can start using ***Loot's Tools***!
+Originality on streams is very important for me, thats why I made Loot's Tools, but let's not distract ourselves, let's see how you can start using ***Loot's Tools Desktop***!

 ---

 ## Download Loot's Tools Desktop

-You can download the Installer [clicking here](../../ltSetup.exe){target=_blank} if you are on Windows, or download Loot's Tools [clicking here](https://github.com/daryedev/lootstools/releases/latest/download/LootsTools.app.zip){target=_blank} if you are on Mac.
+You can download the Installer [clicking here](../../desktop/ltSetup.exe){target=_blank} if you are on Windows, or download Loot's Tools [clicking here](https://github.com/daryedev/lootstools/releases/latest/download/LootsTools.app.zip){target=_blank} if you are on Mac.

 ---